cs-si-ucr/cs10/docs/lab07.md

 Remember that floating-point values are not always stored perfectly precisely.
 The function should accept two doubles to compare, along with a tolerance value.
 The tolerance specifies how much of a difference between two numbers there can be while still considered to be equal.
+The difference should be strictly less than the tolerance value.

 Call it ``flEq``.